strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 ### Step 2: Write & publish your first article

-To write an article, we just need to add a new entry to the "Articles" collection type and fill in a few fields.
+To write an article, we need to add a new entry to the "Articles" collection type and fill in a few fields.

 ![Animated GIF to create an article](../assets/quick-start-guide/qsg-starters-part2-03-write_publish_article.gif)